 - The far-reaching effects This is more of a fact than a lesson.
 Poverty puts destabilizing pressure on parents that often spills over, which can leave lifelong effects on young children.
 For me, it has had the effect of often being nervous.

 My final thoughts on this is to never view people from less-fortunate backgrounds as projects who need your help, but instead as people who need love and respect.
-You can write me here and share your opinion, or let me know you read today’s post.
+You can write me in the comment section and share your opinion, or let me know you read today’s post.